LukeGrahamLandry/franca/devlog.md

 - for referece, running `./target/w.out a.wasm` in terminal.fr is 130ms (that's for twice) but it's about the same for once, so we're learning v8 has a much faster jit than i do which makes sense. i wonder if they cheat by caching the compiled wasm.
+- `white-space: pre` works on safari. much faster than chrome surprisingly. the lie number is 30ms for twice.

 ## (Aug 16)